Gmugra/net.cactusthorn.config/README.md

    - e.g. `classpath:config/my.properties#ISO-5589-1`
 1. properties file from any URI convertable to URL: *whatever-what-supported*.properties[#charset]
    - Default charset (if URI fragment not present) is **UTF-8**
-   - e.g. the file from the application folder: `file:./my.properties`
+   - e.g. the file from the working directory: `file:./my.properties`
-   - e.g. windows file: `file:///C:/my.properties`
+   - e.g. Windows file: `file:///C:/my.properties`
    - e.g. web: `https://raw.githubusercontent.com/Gmugra/net.cactusthorn.config/main/core/src/test/resources/test.properties`
    - e.g. jar in file-system: `jar:file:path/to/some.jar!/path/to/your.properties`

-### Loader interface
+### Custom loaders
-It's possible to implement custom loaders.
+It's possible to implement custom loaders using `Loader` interface.
 This give posibility to load property from specific sources (e.g. Database, ZooKeeper and so on) or to support alternative configuration file formats (e.g. JSON).

 e.g.